Birch (song): Background and release

-In spring 2019, Big Red Machine's sole members, Aaron Dessner and Justin Vernon, started work on their second studio album, How Long Do You Think It's Gonna Last?.
+In spring 2019, Big Red Machine's sole members, Aaron Dessner and Justin Vernon, started work on their second studio album, How Long Do You Think It's Gonna Last?
 During its development, Dessner collaborated with Taylor Swift on her 2020 albums Folklore and Evermore alongside Vernon and on her 2021 re-recorded album Fearless (Taylor's Version).
 According to Dessner, the Big Red Machine album consists of his music where multiple musicians incorporate their own style into it.
 Among those is Swift, featured on the tracks "Birch" and "Renegade".

 Big Red Machine announced How Long Do You Think It's Gonna Last on June 29, 2021, as well as the tracklist that revealed the Swift-featured songs.
 Three days later, Dessner teased "Birch" during an interview with Zane Lowe on Apple Music by sharing more details of it.
 The song is placed as the fourth track on the album, which was released on August 27, through 37d03d and Jagjaguwar.
 In the United States, "Birch" was the second chart entry on Alternative Digital Song Sales and the first on Rock Digital Song Sales for Big Red Machine, debuting and peaking at number 17 on both.

 Development and recording

 Development for the song began with Bryan Devendorf, who had a beat that Dessner worked with to create the music.
 As with all Big Red Machine tracks, "Birch" had the same writing process.
 Dessner first composed its music, which was in fall 2019 when he stopped working on the Big Red Machine album due to passing time and touring with his band the National at that period.
 Even so, "Birch" was a critical point in the album's development that motivated Dessner to return working on it.
 After finishing the music, he sent the resulting instrumental track to Vernon to write the lyrics and vocal melody, doing so immediately following its reception.
 "Birch" underwent multiple iterations brought by other musicians: Dessner's brother, Bryce, (Note: For consistency and clarity, this article will continue addressing Aaron Dessner as "Dessner".) orchestrated the track, and Swift included her vocals; she did her part when both Dessner and Vernon played the song for her during the finalization of Folklores development and became fond of it.

 Based on the description of its official lyric video on YouTube, "Birch" was recorded in several locations.
 Dessner and Jonathan Low did so in four studios, including Long Pond Studio in Hudson Valley.
 The other three were also where Low recorded vocals: he did as such with Vernon's at Sonic Ranch in Tornillo, Texas and Eaux Claires Hiver in Eau Claire, Wisconsin, and with Swift's at Kitty Committee Studio in Beverly Hills, California.
 Additional recordings were conducted by Kyle Resnick in Buffalo, New York, and Ryan Olson in Minneapolis.
-The song's officially released recording is five and a half minutes in length.
+The song is five and a half minutes in length.